kaorahi/katawrap/README.md

 * Handicap stones (AB[], AW[]) are regarded as normal moves in SGF.
 Related to that, specification of the initial player (PL[]) is ignored in SGF.
 * `reportDuringSearchEvery` and `action` are not supported in queries.
 * Error handling is almost missing.
+* Newline characters must not appear in file names.
 * The fields and the options may be changed in future.
 (Check "incompatible change!" messages in git log.)

 Never consider to open "public katawrap server" as it accesses local files and may show their contents in error messages if `sgfFile` is given in the query.
 Though there is the option `-disable-sgf-file`, it is not tested sufficiently yet.